Near Linden in Perry County, Tennessee — The American South (East South Central)

 At the time of his death he was also serving the town of Linden, Tennessee, as Mayor.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 8, 2013, by Judith Barber of Marietta, Georgia.
-This page has been viewed 325 times since then and 30 times this year.
-Photos: 1, 2. submitted on February 8, 2013, by Judith Barber of Marietta, Georgia. • Bernard Fisher was the editor who published this page.
+This page was last revised on September 11, 2020.
+It was originally submitted on February 8, 2013, by Judith Barber of Marietta, Georgia.
+This page has been viewed 394 times since then and 6 times this year.
+Photos: 1. submitted on April 19, 2020, by Duane Marsteller of Murfreesboro, Tennessee.
+2. submitted on February 8, 2013, by Judith Barber of Marietta, Georgia.
+3. submitted on April 19, 2020, by Duane Marsteller of Murfreesboro, Tennessee. • Bernard Fisher was the editor who published this page.